 Create a Change Challenge 2021: Racial Justice Idea Sprint

-Students are being asked to bring their innovative ideas, passion, and energy to address systemic racism as part of a Social Entrepreneurship Initiative with the ‘68 Center for Career Exploration and The Davis Center.
-They will learn and use the Entrepreneurial method to develop solutions in teams to provide prescriptions to address systemic racism, including racial injustice and social inequities.
-Design Thinking, Business Model Canvas, Networking, and Agile project management are tools they will earn while developing their solutions.
+Students were asked to bring their innovative ideas, passion, and energy to address systemic racism as part of a Social Entrepreneurship Initiative with the ‘68 Center for Career Exploration and The Davis Center.
+They learned and used the Entrepreneurial method to develop solutions in teams to provide prescriptions to address systemic racism, including racial injustice and social inequities.

 From LUMA Partners… “The Black LUMAscape features Black-owned businesses in LUMA’s focus areas at the intersection of media, marketing and technology.
 This chart can be used as a reference for those wishing to diversify their business dealings with these companies.
 For a list of the companies’ website link outs, access the PDF.”